tomhirst/luckybuy-evm/README.md

 1. **Commit**: Users commit ETH with a proportional chance to win (e.g., commit 0.1 ETH on a 1 ETH NFT for a 10% chance to win)
 2. **Verify**: Trusted cosigners verify and sign valid commits
-3. **Fulfill**: The protocol attempts to purchase the NFT if the user wins, or returns the ETH if they lose
+3. **Fulfill**: The protocol attempts to purchase the NFT if the user wins, or keeps the ETH if they lose

 ### Key Features